Government Of Canada Invests To Increase Equity, Diversity And Inclusion In Research

 "When we have diverse voices and thoughts, we get more impactful results in science and research.
 That's why we are taking action to make sure that everyone has access to equal opportunities, treatment and recognition in the Canadian academic world.
 I applaud the work of Canada's institutions to increase equity, diversity and inclusion in research and eagerly await the positive changes this will bring to the health, well-being and success of Canadians."- The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-" Canada cannot afford to leave talent on the sidelines of innovation.
-The three Ontario institutions receiving funding today will be key to the important work being done to improve equity, diversity and inclusion in the research community across our country." - The Honourable Filomena Tassi, Minister of Labour
+" Canada cannot afford to leave talent on the sidelines of science and innovation.
+The funding announced today for these three Quebec institutions will support important work to create a more equitable, diverse and inclusive research community."- Will Amos, Parliamentary Secretary to the Minister of Innovation, Science and Industry (Science)

 Quick facts